CxAalto/gtfspy/README.md

 ## Versioning

-As this library is not yet stabilised, and new features are being developed, code organization and interfaces may change at a fast pace.
+This library is not yet stabilised, and new features are being developed.
+Thus code organization and interfaces may change at a fast pace.
 More precise versioning scheme will be decided upon later.

 ## Authors

 ### Package maintainers
-* Rainer Kujala (Rainer.Kujala@gmail.com, rmkujala)
+* Rainer Kujala (Rainer.Kujala@gmail.com)
 * Richard Darst
 * Christoffer Weckström
-* Nils Haglund

 ### Other contributors

 * Manuel Rios ([marz7002](https://github.com/marz7002))
+* Nils Haglund

 * You?

-## Licenses
+## Licensing

 ### Code
 This source code of this project licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

-### Example data (regarding examples)
+### Example data

 The OpenStreetMap data (.osm.pbf file(s) under examples/data) is licenced under the [Open Data Commons Open Database License](https://opendatacommons.org/licenses/odbl/) (ODbL) by the [OpenStreetMap Foundation](http://osmfoundation.org/) (OSMF).